ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

   alt="A simplified illustration showing a list of four items, with each item containing multiple child items." src="{{ '/img/posts/githubs-updated-commits-page-and-the-interactive-list-component/interactive-list-diagram.svg' | url }}">

-Navigating through every interactive item within each list item can be a tedious enough chore to make it a non-starter.
+Navigating through every child interactive element placed with each parent list item can be a tedious enough chore that it makes the effort a non-starter.

 For example, if the list has ten items and each item has seven interactive child elements, that means it takes up to seventy <kbd>Tab</kbd> keypresses someone needs to perform to get what they need.
 That’s an exhausting experience to endure.

 It could also be agonizing.
 Think [motor control disabilities](https://webaim.org/articles/motor/motordisabilities), where [individual movements in aggregate](https://makeitfable.com/article/ive-had-enough-when-access-friction-becomes-an-access-barrier/) can exceed someone’s pain tolerance threshold.

 Making each list item’s container itself focusable and traversable addresses this problem, as it **lowers the number of keypresses someone needs to use**.
-It also supports allowing you to quickly jump to the start or end of the list.
+It also supports allowing you to quickly jump to the start or end of the list for even more navigation options.

 On GitHub, navigating an interactive list via your keyboard can be accomplished by pressing: